AmpereComputing/openstack-kolla-ampere-aio-scripts/docs/README.md

 ### Post Deployment

-Once the deploy runs finishes you will also need to generate the authentication credentials.
-The `post-deploy` option for kolla-ansible creates a file in /etc/kolla/admin-openrc.sh which can be sourced to set all the necessary environment variables in the current session to allow the admin user to authenticate to the OpenStack services and use openstack clients and third party tooling like terraform and packer.
+Once the deploy run finishes you will also need to generate the OpenStack authentication credentials.
+The `post-deploy` option for [kolla-ansible](https://opendev.org/openstack/kolla-ansible) creates the file `/etc/kolla/admin-openrc.sh`.
+The credentials file can be sourced prior to running OpenStack API to set all the necessary environment variables in the current session.
+By default this allows the `admin` user to authenticate to the OpenStack services using the default ADMIN tenant which was created and configured during the deploy phase.
+Sourcing the credentials file is also necessary when using OpenStack command line clients and third party tooling like terraform and packer.

 Execute kolla-ansible post-deploy as follows.